wesleywerner/eureka-docs/source/cookbook/curved-stairs/index.rst

 .. image:: capture_010.png

 Press the raise floor shortcut (:kbd:`.`) twice.
-Using the :kbd:`LMB`, unselect the left-most step, and unselect the right-most step:
+Using the :kbd:`LMB`, deselect the left-most step, and deselect the right-most step:

 .. image:: capture_011.png

-* Repeat raising the floor and unselecting a step from either side, until you reach the center step.
+* Repeat raising the floor and deselecting a step from either side, until you reach the center step.
 Your stairs are now done:

 .. image:: capture_012.png